 It’s a universal fact that people respond positively to those who are similar to them.
 So yeah, you guessed it – mimicking your prospect’s body language is one of the most effective body language techniques.
 Aim to return the same enthusiasm to your prospect, and we’re sure you’ll create an air of short-term trust.

 It’s completely normal to feel anxious, stressed, and worried in a negotiation – but you need to relax because your prospect expects you to be calm and self-assured!
 So how do we combat this?
 You have to adopt a relaxed and comfortable position when sitting or standing, aim to be softly spoken and try not to make any sudden or aggressive remarks.

-In any negotiation, you want to be as attractive as possible to your prospect, so your overall posture needs to be open and engaged.
+In any negotiation, you want to be as attractive as possible to your prospect, so your overall posture needs to focus on open body language.
 How do you achieve this?
 Lean in and keep an open stance whilst ensuring your hands are placed below your chest, ready to put your fingers together when you want to make a confident point.

-A simple head nod is an excellent non-verbal communication skill to maintain steady eye-contact, diffuse tension, and quickly build a rapport with your prospect.
-Not only is it reassuring, but it’s signaling that you’re listening to their every word and encourages them to give as much information as possible.
-Practice an affirmative yet gentle nod for your next negotiation and note how much more engaged your prospect is!
+A simple head nod is an excellent non-verbal communication skill to maintain steady eye contact, diffuse tension, and quickly build a rapport with your prospect.
+Not only is it reassuring, but it’s signalling that you’re listening to their every word and encouraging them to give as much information as possible.
+Practice an affirmative yet gentle nod for your next negotiation, and note how much more engaged your prospect is!